 - On-the-job assignments to apply learning in the workplace between sessions

 - Assigned reading articles to facilitate continuous development

-- Sessions hosted at NIH Training Center White Flint or Natcher locations
+- Sessions hosted virtually, or at NIH Training Center White Flint or Natcher locations

 This program is structured to assess your leadership readiness and provide feedback and developmental guidance.
 It incorporates a variety of instructional approaches and makes available reinforcement activities to facilitate continuous development.